Updated - Aug 9th, 2023

 - After the second year of a cat’s life, each additional year is equal to about four human years.

 So, how old is your cat in human years?
-You can use our cat age chart below to find out!
+You can use our cat age chart and cat age calculator below to find out!

 Cat years to human years chart